Upland Bird Hunting with Dogs

 - Ruffed grouse live in young aspen and dense northern woods.

-- Woodcock prefer moist, brushy bottoms, often along migration routes in fall.
+- American woodcock prefer moist, brushy bottoms, often along migration routes in fall.

 Knowing where your target bird lives, and getting permission or finding public land that holds it, is the first step to a productive hunt.